dseeni/TechArtDemos/README.md

 covering a wide array of intersection and collision scenarios (see below)
 - https://docs.blender.org/api/current/mathutils.geometry.html

-### Maya Unbevel and Unchamfer require querying the mesh topology using Maya
+### Maya API 2.0 Topological Sort
-Api 2.0 and mapping vertex valences combinations of each edge along an edge ring to one of the following solvers:
+- Maya Unbevel and Unchamfer required querying the mesh topology using Maya Api 2.0 and mapping vertex valence combinations of each edge along an edge ring to one of the following solvers:

 #### Skew lines Solver